un1x80/firewallo/README.md

-# Firewallo
+# 🔥🛡️ Firewallo

 **Firewallo** is a firewall manager for Debian GNU/Linux that uses either iptables or nftables.
 This project was originally created in 2003 for personal use and is not intended for production environments.
 Firewallo currently supports IPv4 only — for best practices, it is recommended to disable IPv6 on your system.
-Dual-stack (IPv4/IPv6) support is currently under development The entire core structure has been rewritten to support nftables, following a design similar to the traditional iptables approach (using filter, nat, and mangle tables).
+Dual-stack (IPv4/IPv6) support is currently under development.
+The entire core structure has been rewritten to support nftables, following a design similar to the traditional iptables approach (using filter, nat, and mangle tables).
 Future development will focus exclusively on nftables.